-ISSF applauds the successful meeting of ICCAT's Standing Working Group for Enhancing the Dialogue Between Fisheries Scientists and Managers (SWGSM) this year.
-ISSF also applauds the progress ICCAT made last year to advance its Harvest Strategy processes, which now have a timetable, and the testing this year of HCR elements for Northern Atlantic albacore tuna via management strategy evaluations (MSEs).
-These actions pave the way for ICCAT to implement a comprehensive harvest strategy that fisheries can follow to maintain stocks at an optimal level.
+ISSF applauds the successful meetings of ICCAT's Standing Working Group for Enhancing the Dialogue Between Fisheries Scientists and Managers (SWGSM) over the past few years as well as the adoption last year of Rec.
+17-04 on a Harvest Control Rule for North Atlantic Albacore.
+These actions pave the way for ICCAT to implement a comprehensive harvest strategy for all tuna stocks to maintain such stocks at a level consistent with the objectives of the ICCAT Convention.